The Königssee lake is known as the most beautiful lake in Germany with its emerald shine and mountains surrounding the lake.

-You can go swimming in the lake which is definitely a great activity when you have such a gorgeous backdrop and super clean water.
+You can go swimming in the lake, which is definitely a great activity when you have such a gorgeous backdrop and spotless water.

-Snow-covered mountains and perhaps a totally frozen lake, that’s what you get in winter.
+Snow-covered mountains and perhaps a completely frozen lake, that’s what you get in winter.

-Blooming trees, singing birds, and a new season for the national park, which is surrounding the lake.
+Blooming trees, singing birds, and a new season for the national park, which surrounds the lake.

-Spring is a romantic time in the year to visit Königssee and it’s a quiet time for most travelers.
+Spring is a romantic time of the year to visit Königssee, and it’s a quiet time for most travelers.

 🚗 How to get there?